atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 65 ]
 girls, that have refin’d away every noble sentiment which they might once, perhaps, have possessed, and are now the slaves of Vanity and Dissipation.
 I am not tired of writing, nor have I exhausted half my little budget of nonsense; but yet I am compelled to conclude, as the coach is at the door, and I have already had two messages to attend Lady Milner;  therefore, adieu, my sweet friend, and oblige me by accepting my sincerest wishes for your prosperity.

+> Most affectionately your’s

-Most affectionately your’s, Horatia Milner.
+>> Horatia Milner.

-P. S. You must not expect; to hear from me very often, as my time is not my [ 66 ] own.
+>>> P. S. You must not expect; to hear from me very often, as my time is not my [ 66 ] own.
 I hope I am not too minute, as I wish not to tyre, but to entertain.
 Do not mention the circumstance of my uneasiness on any account, as I should be sorry to have Lady Milner’s conduct known but to my Harriot, who, I look upon as my other self, and conceal nothing from her.

 ## LETTER XII The Honourable Miss Beaumont to Miss Finch.